oo1991/landing_backend/README.md

 - `POST /api_key` – Save a Mailchimp API key and list ID.
 JSON body must contain `api_key` and `list_id`.
 - `POST /subscribe` – Subscribe an email using the stored API key.
+- `POST /unsubscribe` – Remove an email from the mailing list.
+- `POST /status` – Return the current subscription status for an email.

 ## Running the server